pjconnolly12/Small-Projects/README.md

 2) FizzBuzz - gotta know it
 3) Year 100 - just tells you what year it will be when you turn 100
 4) Odd or Even - basic challenge to work on basic concepts
+5) Fibonacci - couple ways to solve the fibonacci equation